pedroos/NoperHash/Readme.md

-NoperHash is a low-collision float hash that takes positive numbers and outputs a unique number (up to precision) in the 0-1 range.
+NoperHash is a recreational, designed for low-collision float hash that takes positive numbers and outputs a unique number (up to precision) in the 0-1 range.
 It allows computing hashes for lists of indefinite size.

+Warning: NoperHash is not meant for production use.
+Its results are not guaranteed.

 ### Building and running